Mass media in Zimbabwe: Newspapers

 Zimbabwe is host to some of the oldest newspapers in Africa; The Herald, Zimbabwe's major newspaper, replaced the Mashonaland and Zambesian Times, which was present from the late 1890s.
 The Herald, once an influential paper, has seen a decline in readership from 132,000 to between 50,000 and 100,000 in recent years.
 The influential Daily News, which regularly published criticism of the government, was shut down in 2002, however its director Wilf Mbanga started The Zimbabwean soon after to continue challenging the Mugabe regime.
+It was restarted in May 2010.
 The first daily independent Zimbabwean daily newspaper, following Daily News, NewsDay, started publishing in 2010.
 Journalists can be fired by the Ministry of Information if content is deemed inappropriate.
 Other notable Zimbabwean newspapers in print include The Chronicle (Zimbabwe), The Financial Gazette, the Zimbabwe Independent, and the Zimbabwe Daily News.

 Newspapers are less readily available in the countryside, where radio is the main source of news.